julienguegan/julienguegan.github.io/_posts/en/2022-01-01-convolution_deepdream.md

 ---
 title: "CNN: convolution, Pytorch, Deep Dream"
 date: 2022-01-01T17:10:10-02:00
 lang: en
 classes: wide
 layout: single
 categories:
   - blog
-tags :
+tags:
   - machine learning
   - deep learning
   - convolution
   - deep dream
 header:
-  teaser: /assets/images/teaser_deepdream.jpg
+  teaser: /assets/images/cnn_teaser_deepdream.jpg
 ---

 Convolutional neural networks (CNN) are the models that have made it possible to make a leap forward in image recognition problems.
 They are at the heart of many applications ranging from facial identification security systems to the classification of your vacation photos, including synthetic face generation and Snapchat filters.
 One of the founders of this model is Yann Le Cun (a Frenchman!) who, in 1989, applied gradient backpropagation to learn convolution filters and enabled a neural network to recognize handwritten digits.
-However, it was only in 2012 that CNNs spread widely in the computer vision scientific community with Alex Krizhevsky designing the *AlexNet* architecture and winning the *ImageNet Large Scale Visual Recognition Challenge* competition (1 million images of 1000 different classes) by implementing its algorithm on GPUs which allows the model to learn quickly from a large quantity of images.
+However, it was only in 2012 that CNNs spread widely in the computer vision scientific community with Alex Krizhevsky designing the _AlexNet_ architecture and winning the _ImageNet Large Scale Visual Recognition Challenge_ competition (1 million images of 1000 different classes) by implementing its algorithm on GPUs which allows the model to learn quickly from a large quantity of images.
 This model achieves 10% higher performance than all the others at this time and it is now one of the most influential published papers in Computer Vision (in 2021, more than 80,000 citations according to Google Scholar).

 <p align="center">
    <img src="/assets/images/cnn_header.png" width="80%"/>